peteroupc/html3dutil/tutorials/glmath.md

 * **a&prime;**<sub>_w_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + -1 &#x22c5; **a**<sub>_z_</sub> + 0

-The W component of the transformed vector is used to help determine the "depth" of the transformed vector.
+The graphics system (outside of this JavaScript library) uses this W component to help achieve the perspective rendering effect.

 Related functions: